gimli-org/gimli/doc/tutorials/modelling/index.rst

 Modelling
 =========

-Here we collect some not specified examples and user stories that might other user help understanding the use of the modelling part of pygimli.
+Here we collect some various examples and user stories that illustrate the modelling part of pygimli.